Corporations and organizations often use a style guide to ensure that all their visual materials maintain a consistent and cohesive look.

 In this PowerPoint style guide from the American Marketing Association, there’s a suggestion that a PowerPoint deck should match its length in number of slides.
 For example, 10-minute presentations should have no more than 10 slides.

 It might seem unnecessary, but you can also include a few reminders on how presentations should be delivered.

 While a PowerPoint style guide may be focused on design, its overall objective should touch on improving presentations delivered throughout your organization.
 Also remind others to be more careful with the way they present their slides.
 After all, the point of creating PowerPoint slides is to enhance the message people are delivering with their presentations.

 At the end of the day, what matters is what audiences are left with.
 If the delivery is improved, you can expect outcomes to improve as well.

-To sum it all up, a PowerPoint style guide is a way you can make sure presentations are organized and consistent with the company’s overall message.
+A PowerPoint style guide is a way you can make sure presentations are organized and consistent with the company’s overall message.
 Have a clear vision on how you want these presentations to look like, and what kind of impact you want them to leave on audiences.